 No, not leaves crunching, not the wind blowing.

 It’s the sound of all my food allergy friends saying, “But we want pumpkin spice everything, too!
 Don’t forget about us!
 We want soft, delicious gluten free pumpkin bread.
 And it needs to be dairy and egg free.
-And for Pete’s sake, do NOT ruin it with any nuts.”
+No nuts, and no eggs!”

 This loaf of iced pumpkin bread is gluten free, vegan, free of the top 8 allergens, and very soft and delicious.
 It’s nicely spiced with ginger, nutmeg, and cinnamon, and dripping with a sweet glaze.
 Enjoy a slice with a cup of hot tea and your favorite book.
 Bonus points if you’re wearing cozy leggings and a scarf. :)